flim-labs/spectroscopy-py/docs/v1.1/index.md

 </div><br>

 Moving downwards, on the left side of the GUI, you can set the channel connection type.
-Specify whether you will connect to the channels of your FLIM data acquisition card via USB or SMA cable.
+Specify whether you will connect to the channels of your FLIM LABS acquisition card via USB or SMA cable.
 The software will then select the appropriate firmware accordingly.

 <p align="right">(<a href="#video">check the video</a>) (<a href="#readme-top">back to top</a>)</p>